MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/export-to.md

 ### Exporting a single visual

-You can specify a single visual to export using the `visualName` value in the [ExportReportPage](/rest/api/power-bi/reports/exporttofile#exportreportpage) API.
+You can specify a single visual to export using the `visualName` property in each [ExportReportPage](/rest/api/power-bi/reports/exporttofile#exportreportpage) object.

+There are two ways to get the name of the visual:

+* Use `getVisuals()`.
+For more information, see [Get pages and visuals](/javascript/api/overview/powerbi/get-visuals).
+* Listen and log the *visualClicked* event, and click on the desired visual.

 ### Bookmarks